The subject of today’s Step Ladder is Catan.

 Maybe those aspects that drew me to Catan are the same ones that sing to you as well or maybe there are just one or two things about it that you like in particular.
 Regardless, my hope is that if Catan is your only foray into the vast world of hobby board gaming, hopefully some of the other games below will delight you as much or even moreso.

 NOTE: this Step Ladder article assumes that if you’re reading this, you already know how to play Catan.
-If you haven’t actually played the game yet, then I recommend watching a tutorial before you go any further.
-Youtube has plenty of them!
+If you haven’t actually played the game yet, then I recommend checking out Tom’s very thorough walk through of the game in his Games We Love article!

 Negotiation: Bohnanza -> Catan -> Rising Sun